Thursday, 30 January 2025

 This field visit reaffirms the commitment to delivering measurable outcomes and ensuring the long-term success of the CSIAP.
 Commencing the field visit in Ampara, The Project Director said “We are committed to ensuring the success of this initiative, and field visits like these allow us to understand ground realities firsthand.
 The insights gained will help us refine our approach and ensure that we are on track to achieving our goals.”

 The above field visit provided an in-depth understanding of the project's progress and its impact on the community.
 While significant achievements have been made, addressing the identified challenges will be crucial for the project's long-term success.
-Continuous engagement and adaptive strategies will help in ensuring sustainable development and positive outcomes for all stakeholders.
+Continuous engagement and adaptive strategies will help ensure sustainable development and positive outcomes for all stakeholders.

 Thursday, 23 January 2025